PBCore-AV-Metadata/pbcore-av-metadata.github.io/_posts/2022-12-05-pbcore-annual-meeting.md

 ---

 We hope to see many PBCore users at the PBCore Advisory Sub-Committee meeting at the annual AMIA conference this week!
 This year's meeting will be held on Wednesday, December 7th, from 1 PM-2 PM ET / 10 AM-11 AM PT.
+<span class="end-blurb"></span>

+We hope to see many PBCore users at the PBCore Advisory Sub-Committee meeting at the annual AMIA conference this week!
+This year's meeting will be held on Wednesday, December 7th, from 1 PM-2 PM ET / 10 AM-11 AM PT.

 The meeting will be hybrid: we encourage attendees at the AMIA conference to join us in person, but PBCore users who are not attending the conference are welcome to join us virtually